metaplex-foundation/developer-hub/src/pages/core-candy-machine/guards/redeemed-amount.md

 {% edge from="maximum" to="mint-candy-guard" arrow="none" dashed=true %}
 once that amount of

-NFTs have been minted
+Assets have been minted

 Minting will fail
 {% /edge %}
-{% edge from="mint-candy-guard" to="mint-candy-machine" /%}
+{% edge from="mint-candy-guard" to="mint-candy-machine" path="straight" /%}

 {% /diagram %}